-As a sequel to MMF 400-2 this class will strive to develop the tools and mindset for creating a business option for Native American communities and churches that often exhibit dysfunctional and dependent economic patterns.
+As a sequel to Ministry Funding Strategies, this class strives to develop the tools and mindset for creating business options in Native American communities and churches that often exhibit dysfunctional and dependent economic patterns.
 Microenterprise opportunities can provide finances for the individual in ministry and serve the church and community by providing livelihood possibilities for many.